nathanhleung/enlight-ycombinator/README.md

 }
 ```

 Let's make `byoFactorial` work for both `0!` and `1!`.
-In other words, how can we create a function `f` for which this is the case?
+In other words, how can we create a function `f` that we can bind to `byoFactorial` that'll allow it to return correct outputs for `x = 0` and `x = 1`?

 First, let's walk through what happens when we pass `x = 1` into `byoFactorial`.
 For whatever `f` we come up with, `byoFactorial(f, 1)` will return `1 * f(0)`.
-So, we'll need a factorial function which returns the correct value for `x = 0`.
+So, all we need is a factorial function `f` which returns the correct value for the case when `x = 0`.
 Do we already have a factorial function which works for `0!`?

 We do, and it's called `factorialUpTo0`!
 Let's bind it to `byoFactorial`.
-This will create a factorial function which will work for both `x = 0` and `1` &mdash; or rather, all integer values from 0 up to 1.
-We'll call this one `factorialUpTo1`.
+This will create a factorial function which will work for both `x = 0` and `1` &mdash; or rather, all integer values from 0 up to 1 (this process will be easier to reason about if we think about it this way).
+We'll call this function `factorialUpTo1`.

 ```js
 const factorialUpTo1 = byoFactorial.bind(null, factorialUpTo0);
 ```

 Before we keep going, let's refactor our `byoFactorial` function.
-Calling `.bind` is clunky (especially with that `null`!) and we can clean up our syntax by returning a function (in essence, creating a "factory").
+Calling `.bind` is clunky (especially with that `null`!) and we can clean up our syntax by returning a function instead (in essence, creating a "factory").

 ```js
 function factorialFactory(f) {